 These are the start-up chemical doses for chlorine and saltwater pools using a saltwater chlorinator.
 Shocking must be thorough in order to break up residual chloramines (known as combined chlorines).
 If chloramines are not dealt with now, a lingering chlorine demand (which is an inability to maintain a solid chlorine level) problem will develop.
 Curing chlorine demands can be costly, so do it the right way now.

-Use unstabilised sanitiser, (AKA) Cal-Hypo such as the Zodiac Pool Chlorine Premium or Blended Trichlor/Tetraborate such as the Zodiac Pool EZY Sanitiser as the preferred products on an initial spring shock.
+Use unstabilised sanitisers, (AKA) Cal-Hypo such as the Zodiac Pool Chlorine Premium or Blended Trichlor/Tetraborate such as the Zodiac Pool EZY Sanitiser as the preferred products on an initial spring shock.
 Refer to the products label for recommended doses per 10,000 litres.
-Do not use a non-chlorine shock with the initial start up.
+Do not use a non-chlorine shock with the initial start-up.
 You need to have a good chlorine residual.
 Liquid chlorine bleach is OK, but is very weak (about 14%) when compared to Cal-Hypo.

 Initial Algaecide: don’t hold back with the algaecide!
 Always use an algaecide that has at least 30% active ingredients.
-Zodiac Pool Algaecide (400 Performance) contain 40% active ingredients and is a non-copper based, heavy duty algaecide.
-Be careful using algaecides with copper as an active ingredient; improper use of copper based algaecides may lead to staining of the pool surfaces.
+Zodiac Pool Algaecide (400 Performance) contains 40% active ingredients and is a non-copper based, heavy-duty algaecide.
+Be careful using algaecides with copper as an active ingredient; improper use of copper-based algaecides may lead to staining of the pool surfaces.
 Follow the label directions for an INITIAL dose, typically 90mls per 10,000 litres.

 After adding the initial shock and algaecide, be sure to run the filter for 48 to 72 hours continually.
 DO NOT backwash the filter during this time.
 Let the filter and the chemicals do the work.

 Final & continuing steps: balance the water (pH, total alkalinity, calcium hardness).
-Using additives such as the Zodiac UV Block out (AKA) Cyanuric Acid and a natural enzyme products like the Zodiac EZY Natural Clarifier or the new Zodiac Turbo Clear Smart Pods will significantly enhance any pool chemical care system you use by reducing chlorine use and consumption as well as better buffering the pool water making water balance all the more simple.
+Using additives such as the Zodiac UV Block out (AKA) Cyanuric Acid and natural enzyme products like the Zodiac EZY Natural Clarifier or the new Zodiac Turbo Clear Smart Pods will significantly enhance any pool chemical care system you use by reducing chlorine use and consumption, as well as better, buffering the pool water making water balance all the more simple.